Choosing the Perfect Final Resting Place

 - Companion crypts (sometimes referred to as “end-to-end crypts,”) are of similar size to a single crypt however, they contain enough space to hold the remains of two people.
 Burial containers are often stacked one on top of the other and a single marker is made with information identifying both people inside the crypt.

-There are many variables which affect the total price of cemetery burial.
+There are many variables that affect the total price of cemetery burial.
 For example, for both the plot and the cemetery itself, location and type are extremely important when it comes to pricing.
 However, when looking at cemeteries, make sure to ask for a price list of all costs, both in the present and in the future.
 Unfortunately, cemeteries are not legally required to abide by the Funeral Rule, which means they are not legally required to provide consumers with an itemized price list.
 Although it is not legally required, a quality cemetery should be transparent enough with their pricing that if asked for a price list, they should be able to provide one.

-Like the pricing for a cemetery and ground plot, there are many different factors which can affect the pricing for a columbarium, mausoleum, and crypt.
-For example, location of the columbarium, the location of the mausoleum (outdoor, indoor, or private), and the location of the crypt (placement of the storage space, like the distance from the ground) can all change the pricing for these final resting places.
+Like the pricing for a cemetery and ground plot, there are many different factors that can affect the pricing for a columbarium, mausoleum, and crypt.
+For example, the location of the columbarium, the location of the mausoleum (outdoor, indoor, or private), and the location of the crypt (placement of the storage space, like the distance from the ground) can all change the pricing for these final resting places.
 Although, in general, all of these burial methods are more expensive options than ground burial.

 Most cemeteries will offer consumers several choices for both full body and cremated remains.
 For full bodies, cemeteries often offer to perform ground burials and entombments in crypts or mausoleums.
 For cremated remains, cemeteries often offer to perform ground burials and entombments of remains in a columbarium.
-Most cemeteries also offer services which include the preparation of the site, site placement, installing a marker (gravestone, plaque, etc.), and gravesite maintenance.
+Most cemeteries also offer services which include the preparation of the final resting place, site placement, installing a marker (gravestone, plaque, etc.), and gravesite maintenance.
 Also, a cemetery will often take on the responsibility of obtaining the legally required burial licenses and will maintain records of the burial.